-Have you ever wanted an to take an inside look at the role of a UX Designer?
-We sat down with roboboogie UX/UI Designer Lacie Webb to pick her brain about all things user experience design and to give you a glimpse at her approach to optimization.
+Have you ever wanted an to take an inside look at the role of a Strategic Designer?
+We sat down with Roboboogie Sr. Strategic Designer Lacie Webb to pick her brain about all things user experience design and to give you a glimpse at her approach to optimization.

 How do you describe what you do?

-I’m a User Experience & User Interface Designer (UX/UI for short).
+I’m a Sr. Strategic Designer.
 There are usually pretty inconsistent descriptions of what that means for different people, and a lot of the time those descriptions seem to focus solely on digital touch-points.
 For me, User Experience is much, much more.
 UX is how someone gets from Point A to Point B. From home to work.
 From not knowing to finding the answer.
 UX starts with identifying who the user is and what their needs are.
 Since I work with clients, I also have to balance business requirements with user needs to create a solution that works for everyone, but usually a happy user = a happy client!
 Once I have a clear understanding of the problem, I can work towards creating an improved experience, usually via sketches, wireframes, and interactive prototypes.
 The UI side of my job focuses around making sure that the UX I created is easily understandable by using design, color, and clear visual hierarchy.

 What is a skill set that you use every day, but never thought you would have to?

 Without a doubt verbal communication!
 When I was first starting out, I thought my solutions could speak for themselves; if I made the most beautiful wireframes, that clients would just get it.
 I quickly learned that this is not the case.
 While I do focus on honing my craft and try to create beautiful wireframes, often times digital experiences are abstract, many-layered, and complex.
 I’ve worked very hard on my presentation skills to be as clear as possible when describing how a site will behave to my clients.